Richmond, London: Societies

 The Richmond Local History Society explores the local history of Richmond, Kew, Petersham and Ham.
 It organises a programme of talks on history topics and visits to buildings of historical interest.
 The Society publishes a newsletter three times a year, an indexed journal (Richmond History) and other publications.

 The Richmond Society is a civic society and conservation group which was founded in 1957 by a group of local residents, originally to fight against the proposal to install modern lamp posts around Richmond Green.
 It acts as a pressure group concerned with preserving Richmond's natural and built environment, monitoring and influencing development proposals and presenting annual awards for buildings and other schemes which make a positive contribution to Richmond.
 It also organises meetings on topics of local interest and a programme of guided walks and visits, and publishes a quarterly newsletter.
 The Society's patrons are: Anita Anand; Professor Ian Bruce; John, Lord Lee of Trafford; Sir Trevor McDonald; Ronny, Baroness van Dedem; and Lord Watson of Richmond.

 Leisure activities

 With a third of the borough being green and open space, Richmond has much to offer in the way of leisure activities.

 Boating

 Skiffs (fixed seat boats) can be hired by the hour from local boat builders close to the bridge, with opportunities to row upstream towards the historic properties Ham House and Marble Hill House.
-Richmond Canoe Club, founded in 1944 and now one of Britain's biggest canoe clubs, is also on the towpath south of Richmond Bridge.
+Richmond Canoe Club, founded in 1944 and now one of Britain's biggest canoe clubs, is also on the Thames towpath south of Richmond Bridge.